andrew/ultimate-awesome/README.md

 - [awesome-ai-directory](https://github.com/minhhn2910/awesome-ai-directory) - A curated directory of AI tools and resources for users and builders.
 - [awesome-personal](https://github.com/mitchellaha/awesome-personal) - A List of Lists that List Everything I Recommend and/or Use Personally.
 - [awesome](https://github.com/mmlongh/awesome) - This repository is a collection of interesting technical resources that I have found on the internet.
+- [awesome-explainable-nlp](https://github.com/mohammadi-hadi/awesome-explainable-nlp) - Curated list of papers, tools, and resources on explainability and interpretability for NLP and large language models.
 - [awesome-workflows](https://github.com/mohammadzainabbas/awesome-workflows) - 👨🏻‍💻A list of awesome GitHub actions to automate your workflows. 🔨✨.
 - [awesome-docker-compose](https://github.com/mr-dragon/awesome-docker-compose) - Awesome docker-compose.
 - [awesome-geek-podcasts](https://github.com/MrGKanev/awesome-geek-podcasts) - A curated list of podcasts we like to listen to.